 The fragmented payment system compounds the political problem.
-Most Americans see only a fraction of their total healthcare spending.
-Typically, Americans pay for their care through a mixture of direct payments to providers; payroll deductions for insurance premiums; lower wages; higher prices for goods and services; and higher federal, state, and local taxes.
-Because so much of the payment system is hidden, few can track healthcare costs.
-Those that can-notably, employers that write checks for the entire cost of insurance policies and the trustees of the Medicare system-understand the need to reduce costs.
+Most Americans see only a fraction of their total spending.
+A typical American pays for care through a mixture of direct payments for care; payroll deductions for insurance premiums; lower wages; higher prices for goods and services; and higher federal, state, and local taxes.
+Because so much of the payment system is hidden, few can effectively track healthcare costs.
+The exceptions, notably employers who write checks for the entire cost of insurance policies and the trustees of the Medicare system, understand the need to reduce costs.